bbeek/refactorlegacy/Labs/Day1/Readme.md

 * Visual Studio 2019 v16.8+

 # Goal
-The company wants to perform more types of plays.
+The company wants to perform more types of plays. <br />
 They hope to perform: historical, pastoral, pastoral-comical, historical-pastoral, tragical-comical-historical-pastoral and poem unlimited
 Although the pricing structure and the volume credit calculations are not fully worked out, it appears that this will be under subject of change in the near future.